is rife with tropes and Memetic Mutation

 - Stand by Me fics tend to have about four plots that get recycled over and over again: A) A girl moves to Castle Rock, meets the boys & the Cobras, and falls in love with Chris/Teddy/Ace/Eyeball.
 B) Retelling the Ray Brower trip with a girl accompanying the boys (Usually the fifth members of the gang the authors add and pretends was always there), and said girl eventually falls in love with Chris.
 C) A girl in the boys' gang, that Chris has known his whole life, and they're best friends and they fall in love with each other.
 And D) Gordie and Chris realize their feelings for each other are now starting to go beyond friendship.
 If you haven't guess, Chris gets laid = 99% of Stand By Me fanfiction right there.

 - The Sherlock Holmes fandom is peculiarly fond of giving the detective hypothermia.

 - The Dresden Files fandom is really into Gender Bender, particularly of Harry, in an attempt to offset (or at least explore) his sexist tendencies.

 - Another massive trend is the Sex Kitten Winter Knight!Harry, taking place in some amorphous time after Harry's become the Winter Knight.
-They, similarly, offset or explore Harry's canon attitudes on sex (I.E., not having sex with a new partner while still trying to save an old one, not having sex with monsters trying to eat or manipulate you, and not having sex with minors), which the fandom often sees as repressed or misogynistic.
+They, similarly, offset or explore Harry's canon attitudes on sex (I.E., not having sex with a new partner while still trying to save an old one, not having sex with monsters trying to eat or manipulate you, and not having sex with minors), which parts of the fandom often sees as repressed or misogynistic.